 Family Transitions Triple P is a positive parenting programme that helps you protect your child from the impact of divorce or separation.
 Over five weeks, in small group sessions or in personal sessions with a Family Transitions provider, you will explore everything from stress and anger management, to how to communicate better with your ex-partner.
 Your Family Transitions Triple P provider will give you new ideas about managing the day-to-day dramas and ongoing trauma of your situation.
 It is not a mediation programme, so you attend without your ex-partner.
 Find out more about Family Transitions Triple P.

-Because you want your child to be happy, healthy and active there’s Lifestyle Triple P – a group programme to support parents of overweight children aged from 5-10 years.
-Over a few months of sessions and support phone calls, you get strategies to promote healthier family eating and encourage your kids to be more active (without arguments and stress!).
-You watch videos, join group discussions and practice how you may handle tricky situations with your child.
-You get recipe and activities books packed with great ideas.
-Find out more about Lifestyle Triple P.
+Because you want your child to be happy, healthy and active, there’s Lifestyle Triple P, to help families support children’s nutrition and physical activity.
+You’ll get strategies to promote healthier family eating and encourage your kids to be more active (without arguments and stress!).
+There are different ways to do Lifestyle Triple P. Find out more about Lifestyle Triple P.